What is the super-sample covariance? A fresh perspective for second-order shear statistics: Introduction

 However, while the SSC for the power spectrum can be interpreted as capturing the clustering information at $\ell$-modes outside a survey, the same interpretation is not necessarily accurate for statistics in real space.
-These real-space statistics, such as shear correlation functions \citep{Kaiser1992, Amon2022} or COSEBIs \citep{Schneider2010, Asgari2020} are preferred for cosmological analyses, as they can be directly estimated from survey data.
-We will here derive the covariance for the estimator of general second-order shear statistics in real space to find an interpretation for the SSC of these statistics.
-We will show the following five key findings.
+These real-space statistics, such as shear correlation functions \citep{Kaiser1992, Amon2022} or complete orthogonal sets of E-/B-integrals (COSEBIs; \citealp{Schneider2010, Asgari2020}) are preferred for cosmological analyses, as they can be directly estimated from survey data.
+Here, we will derive the covariance for the estimator of general second-order shear statistics in real space to find an interpretation of the SSC of these statistics.
+We will show the following four key findings.

-First, for a `localized'\footnote{see Eq.~\eqref{eq: definition second order statistic} for a definition; examples are the aperture statistics \citep{Schneider1998} and COSEBIs \citep{Schneider2010}} second-order shear statistic $\Xi$, the full covariance $C_{\hat{\Xi}}$ can be obtained from correlation functions of the convergence field smoothed according to the chosen statistic.
-These correlation functions need to be known only within the survey area.
-No convergence information outside the survey area needs to be known.
-This includes the SSC term.
+First, for a `localised'\footnote{see Eq.~\eqref{eq: definition second order statistic} for a definition; examples are the aperture statistics \citep{Schneider1998} and COSEBIs \citep{Schneider2010}} second-order shear statistic $\Xi$, the full covariance $C_{\hat{\Xi}}$ can be obtained from correlation functions of the convergence field smoothed according to the chosen statistic.
+These correlation functions need to be known only on scales smaller than the survey area.
+Correlations on spatial scales larger than the survey area do not impact the covariance, including the Gaussian finite-field and the SSC term.

-Second, the exact covariance of $\Xi$ does not scale inversely with the survey area.
-Instead, it also depends on the survey geometry.
+Second, the exact covariances of both $\Xi$ and the power spectrum $P$ do not scale inversely with the survey area.
+Instead, they also depend on the survey geometry via the SSC and a suppression term of the Gaussian covariance term.
+Only under the assumption of an infinitely broad survey window function do these terms vanish and we recover the naive scaling with survey area.

-Third, all parts of $C_{\hat{\Xi}}$ depend on the power- and trispectrum at $\ell$-modes within and outside of the survey area.
-Therefore, the SSC term does not, on its own, capture the clustering information at $\ell$-modes outside a survey.
-In particular, even for Gaussian fields, an SSC term is present.
+Third, all parts of $C_{\hat{\Xi}}$ depend on the power spectrum and trispectrum at $\ell$-modes within and outside of the survey area.
+Therefore, the SSC term alone does not capture the clustering information at $\ell$-modes outside a survey.

-Fourth, the SSC of both the power spectrum and $\Xi$ is given by the difference between the exact covariance and an approximation of the covariance for an infinitely broad survey window function.

 Finally, it is, in general, not possible to transform the covariance of the power spectrum to the covariance of a real-space statistic.
 Such a conversion requires the assumption of an infinitely broad survey window.